iancovert/CodeIHS/day7/README.md

 #### Running time

 Consider a scenario where the target element is not in the list.
-The algorithm terminates when the region where the element might reside becomes just a single element (only then can the algorithm be sure that the target is not in the list).
+The algorithm terminates when the region where the element might reside becomes just a single element, because only then can the algorithm be sure that the target is not in the list.

 Let's call the *feasible region* the region of the list where the element might reside.
 Initially, the whole list is the feasible region.
 After checking the midpoint, either the left half or the right half (minus the middle element) becomes the feasible region.
 Etc.